STAT540-UBC/STAT540-UBC.github.io/subpages/assignments.md

     - concise summary of main role / contribution of each group member
     - more detailed description and reflections on your specific role / contribution
     - scientific reflections.
 E.g., what worked well / poorly? what seems worth following up vs. a dead end? what was most difficult or most rewarding?

-    Submit this individual report via your private GitHub repository, the one you used for homework.
-Create a new directory called project and, within it, store your report as README.md.
-Open an issue and tag the TAs as you did for homework submission.

 ## STAT 540 Homework Submission Instructions